beiatrix/beiatrix/src/config/projects/mobileApp.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-The app bar that appears at the top of the Live Help and Exams view contains the page title and the student's avatar.
+The app bar that appears at the top of the Live Help and Exams views contains the page title and the student's avatar.
 The student can tap their avatar to open their profile menu, which contains their user information, Revolution Prep's company contact information, and a Logout button.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"